 Sunday You leave Chicago from the "North Western" Passenger Station.
 Members of our staff will assist you to get away to a perfect start.
-Settle down in comfort on the Portland Rose for an enjoyable ride across picturesque Illinois and Iowa.
+Settle down in comfort for an enjoyable ride across picturesque Illinois and Iowa.

-Monday The morning finds you speeding across Nebraska on Union Pacific's "finest roadbed in the country" . . . "meals that appeal" await you in the diner.
-Through regions famed in frontier history . . .
-Julesburg . . .
-Cheyenne . . .
+Monday The morning finds you speeding across Nebraska on Union Pacific's "finest roadbed in the country"... "meals that appeal" await you in the diner.
+Through regions famed in frontier history...
+Julesburg...
+Cheyenne...
 Laramie.